Categories

 While digital technologies are huge enablers of customer-friendly services, this is also leading to concerns about data security.
 International standards and regulations are catching up with technological advancements and providing a helping hand in protecting data.

 The GDPR came into existence in 2018, since then it has been a guiding system for regulated companies.
-Similar to GDPR, Anti-Money Laundering directive 6 has been the central framework for fighting money laundering and terrorist funding.
+Similar to GDPR, Anti-Money Laundering Directive 6 has been the central framework for fighting money laundering and terrorist funding.

 These regulations are extremely vital for industries like online gaming, dating, and gambling sites.
-Usually, these sites contain age-restricted content and digital identity verification regulations protect minors from financial crimes and identity theft.
+Usually, these sites contain age-restricted content, and digital identity verification regulations protect minors from financial crimes and identity theft.
 Not being able to comply with regulations makes it one of the primary challenges of online identity verification.

 5. Improving Digital Trust & Customer Experience